COS301-SE-2024/WorkWise-Central/docs/demo4/devOps/branching.md

 - Creation: Branch off from `develop`.
 - Merge: Merged back into `develop` after completion and testing.

-### Release branch
-- Purpose: Used to prepare for a new production release, allowing for minor bug fixes and final tweaks.
-- Naming Convention: `release/release-version` (e.g., release/1.0.0).
-- Creation: Branch off from `develop` when the codebase is ready for a new release.
-Merge: Merged into `main` and `develop` after finalization.

 ### Hotfix branch
 - Purpose: Used to quickly address critical issues found in the production environment.
 - Naming Convention: `hotfix/hotfix-name` (e.g., hotfix/security-patch).
 - Creation: Branch off from `main`.
 - Merge: Merged into `main` and `develop` after the fix is applied.

+### Bugfix
+- Purpose: Used to address small bugs found during development.
+- Naming Convention: `bugfix/bugfix-name` (e.g., bugfix/date-format).
+- Creation: Branch off from `develop`.
+- Merge: Merged into `develop` after the fix is applied.

+### Refactor
+- Purpose: Used for general code improvements.
+- Naming Convention: `refactor/refactor-name` (e.g., refactor/job-speed-improvement).
+- Creation: Branch off from `develop`.
+- Merge: Merged into `develop` after the fix is applied.

+### Chore
+- Purpose: Used to do maintenance on the system and perform CI/CD updates.
+- Naming Convention: `chore/chore-name` (e.g., chore/reconfiguring-docker).
+- Creation: Branch off from `develop`.
+- Merge: Merged into `develop` after the fix is applied.

 ## Workflow
 ### Feature Development